Paratope

 In immunology, a paratope, also known as an antigen-binding site, is the part of an antibody which recognizes and binds to an antigen.
-It is a small region at the tip of the antibody's antigen-binding fragment and contains parts of the antibody's heavy and light chains.
-Each paratope is made up of six complementarity-determining regions - three from each of the light and heavy chains - that extend from a fold of anti-parallel beta sheets.
+It is a small region at the tip of the antibody's antigen-binding fragment and contains portions of the antibody's heavy chain and light chain.
+Each paratope is a set of six complementarity-determining regions - three on the light chain and three on the heavy chain - that extend from a fold of anti-parallel beta sheets.
 Each arm of the Y-shaped antibody has an identical paratope at the end.

-Paratopes make up the parts of the B-cell receptor that bind to and make contact with the epitope of an antigen.
-All the B-cell receptors on any one individual B cell have identical paratopes.
-The uniqueness of a paratope allows it to bind to only one epitope with high affinity and as a result, each B cell can only respond to one epitope.
-The paratopes on B-cell receptors binding to their specific epitope is a critical step in the adaptive immune response.
+B-cell receptors include antibodies, so they include paratopes.
+All of the paratopes on any individual B cell are identical.
+The uniqueness of a paratope allows it to bind to only one epitope with high affinity and, as a result, each B cell can only respond to one epitope.
+The binding of paratopes on B-cell receptors to their specific epitope is a critical step in the adaptive immune response.

-Design of paratopes between species
+Variability

-The design and structure of paratopes can differ greatly between different species.
-In jawed-vertebrates, V(D)J recombination can result in billions of different paratopes.
-The number of paratopes, however, is limited by the composition of the V, D, and J genes and the structure of the antibody.
-Thus, many different species have developed ways to bypass this restriction and increase the diversity of possible paratopes.
+The structure and properties of paratopes differ greatly among species.
+In jawed vertebrates, V(D)J recombination enables one individual to produce billions of different paratopes.
+However, the number of possible paratopes is limited by the composition of the V, D, and J genes and the structure of the antibody.
+In many species, additional mechanisms increase the diversity of possible paratopes.
 In cows, an extra-long complementarity-determining region is considered to have an essential role in diversifying paratopes.
-Additionally, both chickens and rabbits use gene conversion to increase the number of paratopes that are possible.
+Chickens and rabbits use gene conversion to increase the number of possible paratopes.